 Quality filtration: It has both a HEPA filter and a sealed system to ensure only highly filtered air is expelled.

-2 power modes: Can be set to standard power or high power (for tackling tougher cleaning jobs).
+2 power modes: Can be set to Low power or Max power (for tackling tougher cleaning jobs).

-Reasonable run time: It has longer run times than its predecessor the V6.
-On standard power mode it will do 25-30 minutes with the powered cleaner heads and up to 40 minutes with the non-powered tools.
+Reasonable run time: It has longer run times than the V6 or the V7.
+On Low power mode it will do 25-30 minutes with the powered cleaner heads and up to 40 minutes with the non-powered tools.

 4) Bissell Air Ram